TimCares/MasterThesis/docs/thesis/experiments/transformer_shre.typ

 ==== Method
 ===== Architecture <transformer_shre_architecture>
-What makes our approach different from SHRe is that we use a langauge Transformer as the text encoder, and a vision Transformer as the image encoder, bringing us closer to a unified architecture.
+What makes our approach different from SHRe is that we use a language Transformer as the text encoder, and a vision Transformer as the image encoder, bringing us closer to a unified architecture.
 In contrast, SHRe uses 2D convolutions and 1D convolutions for the image and text, respectively.
 For now, the shared encoder remains a 3-layer MLP, as in SHRe @shre.
 Since the output of the image and text encoder is a sequence of features, but we use a normal MLP as the shared encoder,